tkalman/rdawg-pidinst__white-paper/datacite-cookbook/metadata.rst

 Mapping of PIDINST metadata onto DataCite
 -----------------------------------------

-In the following, we will discuss that mapping and describe how the metadata describing the instrument can be best represented in the DataCite Schema:
+In the following, we will discuss based on the mapping provided by PIDINST WG how the metadata describing the instrument can be best represented in the DataCite Schema:

 `Identifier`
   The DOI that you are going to create.
 Add as DataCite property